-Class 107.
-Rocks - Display a minimum of 15 rock specimens collected in Kansas, at least 5 0f which have been collected during the current 4-H year.
-Rocks are to be grouped by the 3 rock classes (Sedimentary, Igneous, and Metamorphic) Class 108.
+Class 108.
 Lapidary - Display at least 5 varieties of polished (tumbled) specimens and 5 varieties of unpolished specimens that have not yet received lapidary treatment.
 This class is for individuals who are beginners in the project and who have never exhibited at State Fair.